robeskins/mech-interp-ft/README.md

 The checkpoints and graph data is too large to include in the repo (~30GB).
 An example can be found in example_data in prior tasks and full data and results can be found here: https://drive.google.com/drive/folders/1yzWO2O7AaY1CrQtoK6489bE3TpLhoK9Q?usp=sharing

 ## Important Details:
-File paths will have to be changed in the files to align with your local set-up
+File paths will have to be changed in the files to align with your local set-up.

 Fine-tuning and circuit generation require a GPU with at least 15GB of ram.
 In addition to this, the process is slow and best to leave as a running process.
-For sequential fine-tuning of 55 tasks ran for 24hours.
+For sequential fine-tuning of 55 tasks it took 24hours.

 ## References: